 There is a lot of information for runners about what to eat before a run and even what to eat before a long run, but you often need to do some digging if you want to find what foods to avoid before running.

-In other words, while it is certainly helpful to know what to eat before a run, it’s equally important to know what not to eat before a race or a long run in case your general dietary choices are different than the standard recommendations of the best foods to eat before running.
+In other words, while knowing what is best to eat pre-workout is certainly helpful, it’s equally important to know what not to eat in case your general dietary choices differ from the standard recommendations of the best foods to eat before running.

 So, what are the worst foods to eat before running?
 How do the foods you should avoid before a race differ from the recommendations for what to eat before a run?

 In this article, we will briefly discuss why what to eat before a run matters, problems that can arise if you eat the wrong foods before a race or long run, and what foods you should avoid before running to ensure your performance is not sabotaged.

 Does It Matter What You Eat Before a Race?

 When runners prepare for a long run or train for a race, there is certainly a lot of focus and preparation that goes into the actual workouts to train your body and the logistics of the race, such as what you wear, the forecasted weather conditions, what time you need to wake up, hydration, etc.

 What you eat before a race or what you eat before a run or a hard workout is equally important.